You are lucky if you are part of the CRM team!

 Even though this sounds easy, I know it’s not.

 Shifts in customer intelligence indicate that one-size-fits-all solution won’t cut it anymore; people are now expecting a treatment that caters to THEM – and their shopping persona.

-If you work in CRM, you’re probably working on personalisation.
+If you work in CRM, you’re probably working on personalization.
 Understanding the concept and implementing it in a successful way are two completely different actions, though.
 The part that causes the most headache is no doubt offering customers content that speaks to them on a personal level (just like Santa).

-In this article, we will share some ways on how to solve this issue in an elegant manner, and how to generate personalised content on three fronts, while also engaging customers outside the buying cycle.
+In this article, we will share some ways on how to solve this issue in an elegant manner, and how to generate personalized content on three fronts, while also engaging customers outside the buying cycle.